YahooArchive/mojito/docs/dev_guide/topics/mojito_testing.rst

 #.
 Run the unit tests for the framework and client:

    ``$ ./run.js test -u --path unit --group fw,client,server``
 #.
 You can also run all the functional tests with the below command.
-The
-   functional tests may take some time to complete, so you may want to terminate the tests with **Ctl-C**.

    ``$ ./run.js test -f --path func --port 4000``

+   The functional tests may take some time to complete, so you may want to terminate the tests with **Ctl-C**.
+Also, you do not need to specify the port with ``--port``, but the command above does to show you the option.
 #.
 To run individual unit and functional tests, you pass the test descriptor
    to ``run.js``.

+   ``$ ./run.js test -f --path func --descriptor examples/newsboxes/newsboxes_descriptor.json --port 4000``

-The command below runs the functional test for the ``newsboxes`` application:
+   The command above runs the functional test for the ``newsboxes`` application.
+The ``--path`` option indicates that the path to the test descriptor is located in the ``func`` directory: ``func/examples/newsboxes/newsboxes_descriptor.json``

-   ``./run.js test -f --path func --descriptor examples/newsboxes/newsboxes_descriptor.json --port 4000``

 ..
       - ``$ ./unit/artifacts/arrowreport/``